sbellem/qtee/qtee.md

 :construction: :construction_worker: :construction:
 Needs re-work.
 Use more detailed references such as [Breaking and Entering through the Silicon], [Leakage Resilient Cryptography in Practice ](https://link.springer.com/chapter/10.1007/978-3-642-14452-3_5), and [Provable Security for Physical Cryptography](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=3a9dac307830f7d3f2cead3ab1c49514b9e6e517).
 Perhaps, present the type of equipment required (SEM, PEM, X-Ray, etc), and the concepts behind the different types of physical attacks, to clearly show that they are indeed feasible.
+[Application of Attack Potential to Hardware Devices with Security Boxes ](https://www.sogis.eu/documents/cc/domains/hardware_devices/JIL-Application-of-Attack-Potential-to-Hardware-Devices-with-Security-Boxes-v3.1.pdf) seems to be a very thorough and good example of what is needed to better understand the current physical security of chips.
 :::

 #### Power Analysis Attacks